 A typical ANZAC Day starts in many Australian communities with a Dawn Service, usually commencing at about 5-45am.
 The Dawn Service observed on ANZAC Day has its origins in an operational routine, which is still observed by the Australian Army today.

-The half-light of dawn plays tricks with soldier’s eyes and from the earliest times the half-hour or so before dawn, with all its grey, misty shadows, became one of the most favoured times for an attack.
+The half-light of dawn plays tricks with soldier’s eyes and from the earliest times the half-hour or so before dawn, with all its grey, misty shadows, became one of the most favored times for an attack.
 Soldiers in defensive positions were therefore woken up in the dark, before dawn, so that by the time the first dull grey light crept across the battlefield they were awake, alert and manning their weapons.
 This was, and still is, known as “Stand-To“.
 It was also repeated at sunset.

 After the First World War, returned soldiers sought the comradeship they felt in those quiet, peaceful moments before dawn.
 With symbolic links to the dawn landing at Gallipoli, a dawn Stand-To or dawn ceremony became a common form of ANZAC Day remembrance during the 1920s; the first official dawn service was held at the Sydney Cenotaph in 1927.
 Dawn services were originally very simple and followed the operational ritual; in many cases they were generally restricted to veterans only.